Gastroschisis and Omphalocele

 What are gastroschisis and omphalocele?

-With omphaloceles, the abdomen is too small to hold all the abdominal organs and they protrude into the base of the umbilical cord, covered by the omphalocele sac (membrane).
-Omphaloceles are associated with a number of other congenital malformations & quite frequently have chromosomal abnormalities.
+With omphaloceles, the abdomen is too small to hold all the abdominal organs and they protrude through the base of the umbilical cord, covered by a thin membrane which actually protects the intestines from the amniotic fluid.
+Omphaloceles are associated with a number of other congenital malformations, particularly cardiac defects, and quite frequently have chromosomal abnormalities.

 What are the signs and symptoms of gastroschisis and omphalocele?